 The Company's management is responsible for preparing and presenting the above Walgreens Boots Alliance specified disclosures in accordance with the WBA CSR Performance Data Basis of Preparation, which is available in the Corporate Responsibility area of the Company's corporate website.
 In addition, the Company's management is responsible for preparing and presenting the above GRI specified disclosures in accordance with the GRI Standards set forth for each of the GRI specified disclosures in the GRI Content Index on pages 150-175 in the 2020 CSR Report.
-Finally, the Company's management is responsible for preparing and presenting the above SASB specified disclosures in accordance with the SASB set for each of the SASB specified disclosures in the SASB Appendix on pages 176-177 in the 2020 CSR report.
-Our responsibility is to express a conclusion on the specified disclosures based on our review.
+Finally, the Company's management is responsible for preparing and presenting the above SASB specified disclosures in accordance with the SASB set for each of the SASB specified disclosures in the SASB specified disclosures based on our review.